sampreet-chawla/cineprime-frontend/README.md

 Team Members: Bojan Josilo, Gourav Auluck, Sampreet Chawla, and Shayan Gagan.
 Sampreet Chawla is the Tech Lead and Git Master.

+#### Project Description

+Tha cineprime project is a "Movie Planner" web application which supports visitors to -

+- Browse - through the movies from different genres using the TMDB API.
+A random movie will be displayed in the banner, and row-wise carousel display of movies for each genre.
+- View Details - view the movie details for a selected movie
+- Team - Get to the team which built the project.
+- Option to sign up and login and logout.
+- Wishlist - Signed in users can add selected movies to a wishlist, where they can
+* View the complete list of movies in their wishlist
+* View the list of watched movies and delete any movie from the list
+* View the list of 'want to watch' movies, plan their watch date, update their actual watch date, priortize their watch list, and dete movieies from watchlist.

+#### Project Inspirations

+We got inspired from the following sites and projects -

+* [Movie Flex App](https://movieflex-28ba7.web.app/) - for baneer and carousel
+* [Good Reads Website](https://www.goodreads.com/) - For Wishlist CRUD Functionality

 #### Wireframes

 These wireframes are built using [Google Draw](https://docs.google.com/drawings/)